Julia Nesheiwat, PhD

 Arlington, VA 22203

 Dr. Julia Nesheiwat was appointed by the President to the United States Arctic Research Commission on December 30, 2020.
+She is currently serving as a Distinguished Fellow at the Atlantic Council focused on Arctic energy and climate issues.

 Dr. Nesheiwat brings to the USARC a focus on building public-private partnerships, and over 20 years of experience in energy resources, critical infrastructure, climate, environmental science, and national and homeland security serving in the Bush, Obama, Trump, and Biden Administrations.